learnk8s/learnk8s.io/src/advancedKubectl/content.md

 ### How command completion works

 In general, command completion is a shell feature that works by the means of a **completion script**.
-A completion script is shell script that defines the completion behaviour for a specific command.
+A completion script is a shell script that defines the completion behaviour for a specific command.
 Sourcing a completion script enables completion for the corresponding command.

 Kubectl can automatically generate and print out the completion scripts for Bash and Zsh with the following commands: